szze/SpecFlowPlus-Resources/SpecFlowPlus-Runner-Profiles.md

 ```

 ## \<Targets>
-The '<Targets>' element is a container element for `<Target>` elements.
+The `<Targets>` element is a container element for `<Target>` elements.
 Each `<Target>` element defines a test target.
 Tests are executed for each target, and you can define different target environments for your test.
 For example, you can define a target for x64 and x86 environments.
 You can also apply filters to each target, e.g. to only tests tagged with `@cloud` in browser environments.
 Tests that are executed for multiple targets are listed multiple times in the Test Explorer window, once for each target.

 The following attributes are available for the `<Target>` element: